Suggested Honors Capstone Timeline

 2 Semesters Before Graduation

-- Submit drafts to mentor and committee according to the work plan.
+- Submit drafts to mentor and committee according to work plan.
 Since all projects require multiple drafts, meeting scheduled deadlines is crucial.
 Students should remember that they are involved in professional relationships with their faculty mentors.

 - Complete and document public presentation or defense of the project, which must occur by the last day of classes in the graduation term.